lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 The general strategies for power usage can be described as follows:

 Always-on:
-: This strategy is most applicable if there is no reason for extreme measures for power saving.
+: This strategy is most applicable if there is no reason for intricate measures for power saving.
 The device can stay on in the usual manner all the time.
 It may be useful to employ power-friendly hardware or limit the number of wireless transmissions, CPU speeds, and other